 2. Have A Support System

 Having a strong support system is essential for a successful recovery, no matter what issues you are facing.
 With any major life change comes a new layer of emotions and experiences.
 Having a good support system to lean on when things come up during your dating journey can be incredibly valuable in keeping up the momentum.
 Keep in touch with your trusted friends and family and talk to them openly about what you are struggling with.
-You might also consider enlisting the help of a therapist or addiction counselor to have someone more familiar with addiction recovery who may be able to provide further insight.
+You might also consider enlisting the help of a therapist or to have someone more familiar with addiction recovery who may be able to provide further insight.

 3. Don't Focus Solely On Romance